 Fourthly, since European country is a style which celebrates age and tradition, scratches, rust, and signs of wear are welcome.
 Shiny new, stained, or lacquered finishes frequently fall flat when paired with antiques and vintage pieces which have patina-ed beautifully.
 Even aged rugs work better in such settings.

-The French don’t shop for a new rug simply because it has faded or frayed.
-Nearly threadbare is fine until it is no longer useful.
+The French don’t shop for a new rug when it has faded or frayed; nearly threadbare is fine until it is no longer useful.
 What a contrast to a very suburban American habit of growing “bored” with this rug, that accent chair, or that vase and replacing it with another from the strip mall before any wear has accumulated!

-Choosing beautiful, high quality pieces (made from natural materials) which only grow better with age is a smart strategy when putting together a room with the same timeless spirit.
+Choosing beautiful, high quality pieces (made from natural materials) which only grow better with age is a wise strategy indeed when putting together a room with the same timeless spirit.

-The French country chandelier is one of the hallmarks of this beautiful design style, and twinkly lights add such a rich romantic layer to interior design.
-The finishes of these lighting sources tend to be weathered wood or aged metals so antiques always look more beautiful than new examples.
-The sparkle of crystal from a chandelier can juxtapose beautifully with more rustic and rugged furnishings in a Country French space.
+The French country chandelier is one of the hallmarks of this beautiful design style, and twinkly candlelights add a rich romantic layer to interior design.
+Finishes on these lighting sources tend to be weathered wood or aged metals so antiques always look more beautiful than new examples.
+The sparkle of crystal from a chandelier can also juxtapose beautifully with more rustic and rugged furnishings in a Country French space.